YozoraNoHoshi/NarratorBot/README.md

 Replace the `client_id` with your bot's `client_id`.

+### Note: If TypeScript is throwing an error about Message missing a 'deleted' key, you will have to add the deleted key into the message type manually.

+Go into `node_modules/discord.js/typings/index.d.ts`
+and add into the Message type:
+>public deleted: boolean;

 **Start the bot with  `npm start`**
 If the bot starts successfully, you should see
 >Drain your glass!